Drug Testing and Alcohol Testing in Texas

 - Documentation of the test expressed in terms of a positive result above a stated test threshold

-Evidence of these five elements is what twc states is needed to overcome a claimant's sworn denial of drug use. that is why it is so important to have each employee sign a consent form allowing complete disclosure of all test documentation by both the testing lab and the employer for the purpose of responding to claims and lawsuits.
+Evidence of these five elements is what twc states are needed to overcome a claimant's sworn denial of drug use. that is why it is so important to have each employee sign a consent form allowing complete disclosure of all test documentation by both the testing lab and the employer for the purpose of responding to claims and lawsuits.

 Cheating the drug test in Texas